Snap-Engineering-Academy-2022/gitsetup2/README.md

 ## ➡️ Becoming Merge Maestros
 #### Merge without conflicts
-1. Go to a personal repo on the command line.
+1. Go to any repo on the command line.
 2. Create a new branch off of your existing main branch using
 ```git checkout -b newbranch```